Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Reciprocity Mechanisms

-From these expressions, we see that the discounted average payoffs under direct reciprocity take the same form as the payoffs $\pi_c^q(x)$ and $\pi_D^q(x)$ from Equation \ref{eq:piqxweighted} from our model of indirect reciprocity except with the discount factor $\delta$ taking the place of the defector detection probability $q$.
-Therefore we see that multilevel selection for our repeated games with discounted average payoff for a given discount factor $\delta$ will have the exact same long-time behavior as the same game under our indirect reciprocity model with a detection probability $q$ taking the same value as the discount factor.
+From these expressions, we see that the discounted average payoffs under direct reciprocity take the same form as the payoffs $\pi_C^q(x)$ and $\pi_D^q(x)$ from Equation \ref{eq:piqx} from our model of indirect reciprocity, except with the continuation probability $\delta$ taking the place of the defector detection probability $q$.
+Intuitively, we can understand this equivalence between the payoffs from our models of indirect reciprocity and of direct reciprocity with discounted average payoffs because interactions between a defector and a cooperator/TFT-player generates two punishment payoffs with a given probability (respectively $q$ and $\delta$) and generates an $S$ payoff and a $T$ payoff with the complementary probability.
+Under discounted average payoff, we then expect the dynamics of multilevel selection with direct reciprocity to agree with the results from Section \ref{sec:indirectreciprocity} under indirect reciprocity.